-Our current church was built in the architectural style of Italian Byzantine.
+church was Our current built the architectural style of Italian Romanesque.
 The artistic virtues of this ecclesiastical type reside in its stateliness, simplicity and detail, which the pre-Christian architects lacked.
 Perhaps the most striking aspect of the new church is the position of the tower, which instead of being placed at the front, is set back towards the sanctuary.
 The steel pillars are finished in plaster then coated in scagliola resembling marble columns.
 St. Joseph Church without memorials cost \$95,700.

 In June of 1910, Father William Hickey approached the parishioners with the idea of donating articles for the new church as a perpetual memorial.
 He reserved the three Archangel windows above the altar as his gift at a cost of \$400 each.
-The center Archangel Michael, was in memory of this mother and father.
+The center Archangel Michael was in memory of this mother and father.
 The Archangel Gabriel, to the left of Michael, was in memory of Rev. Wm.
 M Carey, former pastor of St. Gabriel's Church in Glendale, who was the first to encourage Father Hickey to study for the priesthood.
 Father Carey later became pastor of St. Joseph, was buried from here and is interred in Calvary Cemetery.
 The Archangel Raphael, to the right of Michael, was in memory of Rev. D. J. Kelly, pastor of St. Joseph from 1857 to his death in 1867.

 Mrs. Catherine Pflaum donated the window over the confessional on the west side in memory of her husband George, who was founder of the Young Catholic Messenger.
 Mr. Timothy Harnett and family donated the window of the confessional on the east side of church.
-The 14 clerestory windows, which are the smaller upper windows rising to the roof, cost \$150 each.
+The fourteen clerestory windows, which are the smaller upper windows rising to the roof, cost \$150 each.
+These windows reflect symbols of the passion of Christ.
 Dr. D. G. Reilly, Mr. and Mrs. Wm.
 H. Kemper and the Thomas B. Murphy family donated three of these beautiful windows.
-All of the stained glass for the windows of the church was designed by Nicolo d'Ascenzo of Philadelphia, a prominent designer.
+All of the stained glass windows in the church were designed by Nicolo d'Ascenzo of Philadelphia, a prominent designer.
 Over the doors leading to the tower is a small singing balcony which was used on occasion as a children's choir.

-A semi-circular or barrel vault spans the nave of the church, which is 43 feet wide and stands 45 feet from the floor.
+A semi-circular or barrel vault spans the nave of the church, which is forty-three feet wide and stands 45 feet from the floor.
 The eight large windows in the nave of the church, at a cost of \$700 each, represent scenes from the life of Christ, notable his infancy.
+Six windows include the image of St. Joseph.
 These windows were made possible through donations from: Mr. Maurice Costello and family, Mr. John A. Murphy, Mr. Edward Flaherty, Mrs. Mary P. F. Collier of New York City (in memory of her husband), and in memory of James Hartnett, the parish representative on the Calvary Cemetery Board.

 The church, near completion, was consecrated on the Feast of St. Joseph on March 19, 1911 by Archbishop Henry K. Moeller.
 The only items that would not be installed at the consecration would be the altars and the other imported items.

 The remaining months of the year record the giving of memorials and the gradual finishing of the interior of the church.
-In November the frescoing was completed and the old bell "Patrick" was placed in its frame in the tower.
+In November, the frescoing was completed and the old bell "Patrick" was placed in its frame in the tower.
 Architects McGinnis and Walsh of Boston donated the windows in the entrance to the bell tower.
 An interesting feature that could be easily overlooked in the subject of two small windows placed in the tower entrance.
 One depicts St. Peter in Chains Cathedral in Cincinnati, the other, the original St. Joseph Church.